shmulvad/alfred-tinypng/README.md

   <img width="1200" height="auto" src="images/tinypng_api.png?raw=true">
 </p>

-The workflow only supports Python 3+.
-If you have any errors running the code, try changing the `pythonDir` environment variable in the workflow to the the path at which you have Python 3 installed.
+The workflow only supports Python 3.6+.
+If you have any errors running the code, try changing the `pythonDir` workflow variable to the the path at which you have Python 3 installed.

 ## Usage
 Select either a folder, image file or a number of image files in Finder.
 Afterward, open Alfred and type `tinypng`.
 You are presented with the following choices: